Matthew Panebianco '15

-“Right now, I work mostly on the server side, coding for Paychex’s marketing websites,” Panebianco said.
+“Right now, I work mostly on the server side, coding for Paychex’s marketing websites,” Panebianco said in May 2019.
 “I work on our content management system, and how we can leverage those resources to create a better user experience for our all of our visitors, from current to potential clients.”

 Since graduating in 2015, Panebianco has returned to the College on numerous occasions to talk with students about life as a web developer.
 He said that the Computing Sciences Department’s interconnectivity motivates his frequent returns.

 “The department is a very tight-knit group of professors, and they communicated really well with the students,” Panebianco said.
 “It felt like it was much more of an involved community, rather than just a list of courses.
 Everybody was in it together, and we were all working together to learn and achieve our goals.”